dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 ![screen](images/Picture23.png)

-* Scroll down to the "Configure triggers" section and fill in the details as shown below.
-First we will setup the trigger in "Standard" mode which is with "No consumer".
+* Scroll down to the "Configure triggers" section and fill in the details as mostly shown below.
+Note that if you followed the Lab1 instructions, then your Kinesis stream will be named "initials-taxi-trips" (not nyc-taxi-trips).
+Also note that we will setup the trigger in "Standard" mode which is with "No consumer".
 Click "Add".
 Then scroll up and click "Save".

 ![screen](images/Picture24.png)

+We have created this Kinesis trigger to run in "Standard" mode.
+If you want to see how to enable the Lambda function to run as an "EnhancedFanOut" consumer, check out the [AWS CLI Resource Creation Instructions](Part1CLI.md).

 ## Congratulations- You have finished Part1 of this Lab.
 You can now proceed to [Part2](Part2.md)